 Aviation's Localizer Performance with Vertical Guidance (LPV) Approach

 In general, LPV approaches, and WAAS-capable aircraft, open up new (previously unavailable) options for pilots.
-With properly-equipped aircraft, aircraft operators are able to save time, and money, by using WAAS because it is an extremely precise navigational aid.
-In addition, aircraft pilots equipped with LPV are able to complete landings at airports they could not possibly have landed before, such as remote airfields.
+With properly-equipped aircraft, aircraft operators can save time, and money, by using WAAS because it is an extremely precise navigational aid.
+In addition, aircraft pilots equipped with LPV can complete landings at airports they could not possibly have landed before, such as remote airfields.
 They're also able to make approaches not easily supported by radio navigation, in weather that is worse than they're accustomed to.

 Instead of relying on radio navigation, pilots can count on an extremely precise and stable satellite navigation system.
 It is the precision of this type of navigation that allows pilots to descend to lower altitudes (without the usual visual references) or while still flying in the clouds.

 An LPV approach is similar to an LNAV/VNAV approach, but is more precise and can allow descent to minimums of 200-250 feet.
 WAAS capabilities are required for precise lateral and vertical guidance, classifying it as a precision approach.
 On the other hand, the LNAV/VNAV approach is non-precision.
 In fact, an LPV approach is almost identical to an instrument landing system (ILS) but is more accurate because it utilizes modern-day satellite technology.
 Also, no expensive ground equipment is necessary which means that there is less downtime and outages.